theprogrammingking/ms-teams-clone/README.md

 -   `Open` https://ms-teams-clone-demo.herokuapp.com/newcall
 -   `Pick` your personal Room name and `Join To Room`
 -   `Allow` to use the camera and microphone
--   `Share` the Room URL and `Wait` someone to join for video conference
+-   `Share` the Room URL and `Wait` for other participants to join for video conference

 ## Quick start